-- Street League, the NUS, MTV foundation, Institute of Art and Ideas, the National Trust, museums, universities, MI5 and 6, and London Zoo all advertise on www.charityjob.co.uk despite the fact we don't think of them as charities.
+Street League, the NUS, MTV Foundation, Institute of Art and Ideas, the National Trust, Museums, Universities, MI5, MI6, and London Zoo all advertise onwww.charityjob.co.ukdespite the fact we don't think of them as charities.

-- You can't just say you want to work in a charity, you must say what kind of charity and what causes you are passionate about.
+You cannot just say you want to work in a charity, you must say what kind of charity and what causes you are passionate about.

-- It is easy to move from business to the charity sector but harder to move from charity to business so graduates must be sure that they want to stay in the charity sector.
+It is easy to move from business to the charity sector but can be harder to move from charity to business.

-- Have evidence of creativity, initiative and innovation: things like the ice bucket challenge and Movember - this is the type on innovation they will need in charity work.
+- Have evidence of creativity, initiative and innovation:things like the ice bucket challenge and Movember - this is the type of innovation needed in charity work

-- Communicate with impact: cold call sales is good
+- Communicating with impact: cold call sales experience is useful

 - Public speaking and story telling